Napa Valley AVA: Napa Valley as a top wine region

-In 1976, the region got a boost from the Paris Wine Tasting of 1976, which featured a Napa Valley Chardonnay and Cabernet Sauvignon besting several famous French labels in a blind tasting format.
-The story of the wine competition, termed the "Judgment of Paris", was made into a Hollywood movie in 2008, called Bottle Shock.
-The results of this tasting cemented the region's reputation as a producer of world class wines.
+During the Bicentennial, the region gained international recognition from the Paris Wine Tasting of 1976 when featured Napa Valley Chardonnay and Cabernet Sauvignon vintages ranked #1 honors, scored by renowned French oenophiles, besting several famous French labels in a blind tasting format.
+The news of the wine competition, termed the "Judgment of Paris", was immediately published by a Time magazine article and later portrayed in the 2008 Hollywood film, Bottle Shock.
+The results of the momentous event established Napa's international reputation as a premier wine-producing region.

 A modern outbreak of phylloxera was discovered in the valley in 1983 in a vineyard planted with AxR1 rootstock.
 Many growers seized upon this outbreak as an opportunity to switch to varieties that were better suited to the climate and soil.
 By the late 1990s about 75% of the affected vineyards had been replanted with phylloxera resistant rootstock.
 The growers in the region have since channeled their energy to battle the Glassy-winged sharpshooter, a non-native pest that carries Pierce's disease.

-A trend of larger national and international companies like E & J Gallo Winery, Diageo and Constellation Brands buying smaller wineries, vineyards and brands began to gain momentum in the early part of the 21st century.
+A trend of larger national and international companies like E & J Gallo Winery, Diageo, and Constellation Brands buying smaller wineries, vineyards, and brands began to gain momentum in the early part of the 21st century.
 Today Napa Valley features more than 450 wineries that grow grape varieties including Cabernet Sauvignon, Chardonnay, Pinot noir, Merlot, Zinfandel, among others.
 While winemakers may produce wines from specific AVAs within the valley, many wines are made as a blend from grapes grown on the valley floor and the surrounding hillsides.